January 30th 2019

 If you’ve ever misted your freshly made up face with hairspray, you’ll be familiar with the desire to make your makeup last as long as possible, but I must assure you that there’s another way.
 I was a ‘mister’ in the 90s (no, not a boy…), and I have far too heady memories of the chemical cloud invading my orifices, not to mention the sticky film of highly fragranced lacquer and resulting irritation that followed a good hairspray face date.
 It seemed worth it at the time, given that it made my tweeny bopper glittery blusher last throughout the school disco and beyond, but these days the hairspray trick is well and truly redundant, no matter your age, as there’s a makeup setting spray to suit everyone.
 Whether oily skin, hot flushes, flakiness or simply time itself are your makeup longevity nemeses, this line up have it covered…

 Urban Decay makeup setting sprays enjoy well deserved cult status among makeup maniacs like myself, not to mention clubbers, office workers, gym bunnies and holiday goers.
-Given that most of us fit into at least one of these categories the majority of the time (hating on you if it’s the last one), it’s time you got acquainted with the makeup world’s magic mist.
+Given that most of us fit into at least one of these categories, it’s time you got acquainted with the makeup world’s magic mist.
 A variation on Urban Decay’s classic ‘All Nighter’ setting spray (does exactly what it says on the bottle), Chill Setting Spray, £24 for 118ml, not only prolongs and adds polish to your makeup, but it also cools and hydrates, taking you from hot and bothered to dewy and serene in a spritz.
 As well as freezing makeup for up to 12 hours, this contains aloe vera to soothe parched and clammy skin and boasts time-release temperature control technology to actively ‘chill’ the skin’s surface.
 The time release part evaded me somewhat, but a squirt of this in a stuffy office is pretty refreshing whether you need to give your makeup added powers of endurance or not.

 This is the first ever makeup setting spray I remember seeing on the shelves, and the reformulated Clarins Fix’ Make Up , £24 for 50ml, does indeed feel very grown-up.
 Stimulating, reviving and almost aromatherapeutic, this feels more mini-facial than makeup sealing, but it stops makeup from sliding as its name suggests, with added silica microspheres to mop up oil.
 One thing to note is that it’s quite heavy on the fragrance front, so if perfume gives you skin grief this may be one to dodge.
 Otherwise, it’s dreamy.